sirixdb/sirixdb.github.io/docs/jsoniq-tutorial.md

 ```json
 {"bar":true}
 ```
+### System Time: retrieve all states of a resource between two given timestamps

-If you want to retrieve all states of a resource between two timestamps you can invoke the following:
+If you want to retrieve all states of a resource between two timestamps (transaction/system commit time), you can invoke the following:

 ```xquery
 let $revisions := jn:open-revisions('mycol.jn','resource2',xs:dateTime('2023-11-19T00:00:00-00:00'),xs:dateTime('2023-11-19T23:00:00-00:00'))